tarunmahi/travel_journal/README.md

  ## challanges faced
  - adding multiple pictures into the `data.js` file happend to be a troublesome task since mapping all of them was not quite a serene task..
- - still cant able to set the main tittle
+ - still cant able to set the main tittle of the card in the page.